japaric/no-std-async-experiments-2/README.md

 Asynchronous code is meant to be executed by a (task) *executor*; no executor is provided in the standard library but third party crates like [`async-std`] and [`tokio`] provide multi-threaded executors.
-Asynchronous code to be executed by the executor is logically split into *tasks*; a task is basically is an *instance* of an `async fn` that has been scheduled to run on the executor.
+Asynchronous code to be executed by the executor is logically split into *tasks*; a task is basically an *instance* of an `async fn` that has been scheduled to run on the executor.

 [`async-std`]: https://crates.io/crates/async-std